-- Any student can be provided with the translated word lists. - The translated word lists are provided in a spreadsheet format to allow flexibility.
+- Any student can be provided with the translated and glossed word lists. - The translated and glossed word lists are provided in a spreadsheet format to allow flexibility.
 Refer to the Tips for Organizing and Filtering Word Lists below for suggestions to streamline the spreadsheets. - Students should only be provided translations in their target language.
-Districts should hide columns for other languages. - Districts may provide students with the full list or limit by grade level. - o If filtering by grade, include all preceding grades to account for vocabulary introduced earlier. - Select "All" in the filters to include direction words that are translated. - For Karen, follow the instructions on the Minnesota Assessment Hub for font installation, if not already installed.
+Districts should hide columns for other languages. - Districts may provide students with the full list or limit by grade level. - o If filtering by grade, include all preceding grades to account for vocabulary introduced earlier. - For Karen, follow the instructions on the Minnesota Assessment Hub for font installation, if not already installed.